-The Australian Energy Regulator (AER) has begun a consultation process on its approach to incentivising and measuring export service performance.
+The Australian Energy Regulator (AER) has been consulting on its approach to incentivising and measuring export service performance.

 This forms part of a reform program to strengthen customer protections and our regulatory oversight of export services provided by distribution networks.
-These reforms follow the Australian Energy Market Commission’s (AEMC) recent rule change relating to access, pricing and incentive arrangements for distributed energy resources.
-This joint consultation paper seeks stakeholder views on three interrelated reform workstreams.
-We seek engagement and feedback on:
+These reforms follow the Australian Energy Market Commission’s recent rule change relating to access, pricing and incentive arrangements for distributed energy resources.
+This consultation jointly reviews on three interrelated reform workstreams, including:

-- whether incentive arrangements for export services are fit for purpose, including whether there is merit in updating the service target performance incentive scheme to cover exports.
+- whether incentive arrangements for export services are fit for purpose.

 - the development of performance metrics to include in our first annual DNSP export service performance report.
 These reports will consider, among other things, the relative performance of each DNSP in providing export services, DNSPs use of static zero export limits and performance relative to export tariff offerings.